Our Disability Lawyers Help You Collect Disability Insurance Benefits in Connecticut

 Do I Have to File My Disability Denial Lawsuit in Connecticut?

-In the event of a disability claim denial, our disability attorneys will usually have the option of selecting one of several states to file the disability lawsuit.
+In the event of a disability claim denial, our disability insurance attorneys will usually have the option of selecting one of several states to file the disability lawsuit.
 More than 80% of short term and long term disability insurance policies are governed by a federal law called ERISA, which means that a Connecticut disability insurance attorney can usually file a lawsuit in any federal court in any state.

 Connecticut Courts, Government and Connecticut Department of Insurance Information